-- 2 After you have built your application and started C-SPY, open the Trace window-available from the driver-specific menu-and click the Activate button to enable collecting trace data. - 3 Start the execution.
+- 2 Open the Trace window-available from the driver-specific menu-and click the Activate button to enable collecting trace data. - 3 Start the execution.
 When the execution stops, for example because a breakpoint is triggered, trace data is displayed in the Trace window.
-For more information about the window, see Trace window, page 194.
+For more information about the window, see Trace window, page 191.